So, you are interested in producing real estate videos?!

-The first being a locked off pre-programmed slider shot to show movement.
+The first is a locked-off pre-programmed slider shot to show movement.

-You can then shoot two identical slider shots with one exposed for the room and one exposed to the outside exposure.
+You can then shoot two identical slider shots, one exposed to the room and one exposed to the light from the windows.

-That way in post-production you will be able to mask off the underexposed inside of the home and combine both shots to have equal exposed slider shot.
+In post-production, you can mask off the underexposed inside of the home and combine both shots to have an equal exposed slider shot.

 2. Underexpose the shot

-Another less technical way of pulling off a more equal exposure between outside and inside shots is to shoot everything a few clicks underexposed.
+Another less technical way of pulling off an equal exposure between outside and inside shots is to shoot everything a few clicks underexposed.

 Not to the point where you lose exposure to extremely dark areas but enough to give the outside a fighting chance in post-production by raising the exposure levels and masking off the windows in post.

-This technique works best when the home is welded due to its architectural design as well as a camera that has a full-frame sensor allowing for you to be a tad bit more radical with your ISO choice.
+This technique works best when the home is welded due to its architectural design and a camera with a full-frame sensor, allowing you to be more radical with your ISO choice.

 Tips for purchasing video lights for real-estate videos

-If you are planning on purchasing lights, however, remember that you were battling the power of the sun for the exposure outside.
+If you plan on purchasing lights, remember that you were battling the sun’s power for the exposure outside.

 Check out our article How Many Watts Do I Need for Video Lighting? where you learn more about how to battle windows with continuous lighting.

-If you’re interested in budget-friendly lighting, you should read our guide to the 8 Best Budget-Friendly LED Lighting Kits For Video or our guide Best Portable LED Video Lights For DSLR & Mirrorless Cameras.
+If you’re interested in budget-friendly lighting, read our guide to the 8 Best Budget-Friendly LED Lighting Kits For Video.

 What type of music should I use for real estate videos?

-I am a firm proponent like I mentioned above of making sure that you have a list that your real estate agent has given you precisely what they want to be shot.
+As mentioned above, I am a firm proponent of ensuring you have a list that your real estate agent has given you precisely based on what they want to be shot.

-I also believe that music should be chosen prior to shooting the home.
-Let the agent have a saying this as their vision may be different than yours.
+I also believe that music should be chosen before shooting the home.
+Let the agent have a say in this, as their vision may differ from yours.

-If you’re new to royalty-free music, you can read our guide Royalty Free Music For Video.
+If you’re new to royalty-free music, read our guide Royalty Free Music For Video.
 What, Why, Where, How?

 What look should I go for in terms of color grading?

-Unless if the realtor has a specific look that they are going for the best way to move forward is to shoot in a color grade that is light, crisp, and airy.
+Unless the realtor has a specific look that they are going for, the best way to move forward is to shoot in a color grade that is light, crisp, and airy.

 Editing software is someone’s personal choice.
-I dare not tell you which software to use however I will suggest to you the top three, in my opinion.
+I dare not tell you which software to use; however, I will suggest the top three, in my opinion.

-If you are starting from complete scratch, check out these free video editors…Shotcut, Hitfilm Express, and DaVinci Resolve.
+If you are starting from scratch, check out these free video editors.

-Can I shoot real estate videos by myself or do I need an assistant?!
+Can I shoot real estate videos alone, or do I need an assistant?!

 Shooting real estate jobs is relatively easy and should only take one individual approximately 1 to 2 hours to shoot an entire home up to 2999 square feet – or less if it is just a property.

-Now you may find that real estate agents not only want to shoot the home but local amenities in the area as well to make more of a lifestyle video.
+Now, you may find that real estate agents want to shoot the home and local amenities in the area to make more of a lifestyle video.

 If this is the case you still should be able to shoot this on your own, however, it is much more work and your price should reflect that if an agent request more than just the home shot.